 c) If provided, contact them via another method, like email or Facebook, as often those accounts are private and pose less of a security risk to the Gift Applicant.

-The most common reason a Gift Applicant does not want YCSAB to leave a branded message is to keep their spouses or family from knowing they are asking for help, in order to protect their pride.
+The most common reason a Gift Applicant does not want YCSAB to leave a branded message is to keep their spouses or family from knowing they are asking for help, in order to protect their pride and sometimes safety.

 I am having Trouble Understanding the Gift Applicant, what should I do?